 Update 11/21/2019: We had previously listed the PX7 to have 61ms of latency with aptX(HD), as we thought it was aptX Adaptive showing up as HD on our testing rig since it is backwards compatible.
 This was a reading mistake, and the 61ms was an error, which was pointed out by a user.
 After getting this feedback, we remeasured the latency, with 3 different dongles, and got results around 220ms with aptX(HD).
 The PX7 still support aptX Adaptive but we don't test for this.
 The review and text have been updated.

 These headphones are Bluetooth 5.0 compatible, meaning you might even experience better results than what we’ve tested.
 They're also able to connect to two devices simultaneously, which is great at the office if you want to switch between a computer and a phone.
 However, they don’t support NFC pairing for a quicker and easier pairing procedure.

 The Bowers & Wilkins PX7's default latency is average for Bluetooth headphones, which means some people might not notice a delay when watching video content, and some others might.
-On the upside, it's compatible with lower latency codecs, which will help reduce the mismatch between audio and video.
-We measured 61ms of delay on aptX(HD).
-It's also compatible with AAC and aptX Adaptive, but we don’t currently test for these codecs.
-Note 11/12/2019: We suspect that it's actually aptX Adaptive that's showing up as aptX HD on our test device.
-AptX Adaptive is designed to be backwards compatible with both aptX and aptX HD and is supposed to offer lower system latency.
+It's also compatible with AAC and aptX Adaptive, but we don’t currently test for these codecs, but aptX Adaptive apparently has around 50 to 80ms of latency.